apache/flink-ml/docs/content/docs/operators/feature/elementwiseproduct.md

 under the License.
 -->

-## Elementwise Product
+## ElementwiseProduct

-Elementwise Product multiplies each input vector with a given scaling vector using Hadamard product.
+ElementwiseProduct multiplies each input vector with a given scaling vector using Hadamard product.
 If the size of the input vector does not equal the size of the scaling vector, the transformer will throw an IllegalArgumentException.